TDM - Tables Implementation

 2. Tables - TDM 9.x enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.

-The user can store the tables in Fabric for a later use or set the task's retention period to Do not retain in order to load the tables directly to the target environment without saving them to Fabric.
+The user can either store the tables in Fabric for a later use or set the task's retention period to Do not retain in order to load the tables directly to the target environment without saving them to Fabric.

 The LUI format is as follows: